 and ._field_defaults

 .
-The first attribute holds a tuple of strings listing the field names.
+The first one holds a tuple of strings representing the field names.
 The second attribute holds a dictionary that maps field names to their respective default values, if any.

 In the case of ._fields